MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 * When you're using source control only for development purposes, and prefer to deploy changes directly between stages of the release pipeline.
 * When deployment rules, autobinding and other available APIs are sufficient to manage the configurations between the stages of the release pipeline.
 * When you want to use other functionalities of Fabric deployment pipelines, such as viewing changes in Fabric, deployment history etc.
+* Consider also that deployments in Fabric deployment pipelines have a linear structure, and require other permissions to create and manage the pipeline.

-### Scenario 4 - CI/CD for ISVs in Fabric (managing multiple customers/solutions)
+### Option 4 - CI/CD for ISVs in Fabric (managing multiple customers/solutions)

 :::image type="content" source="./media/manage-deployment-pipelines/isv.png" alt-text="Diagram showing the flow of Git based deployment for ISVs.":::

-This scenario is different from the others.
+This option is different from the others.
 It's most relevant for Independent Software Vendors (ISV) who build SaaS applications for their customers on top of Fabric.
 ISVs usually have a separate workspace for each customer and can have as many as several hundred or thousands of workspaces.
 When the structure of the analytics provided to each customer is similar and out-of-the-box, we recommend having a centralized development and testing process that splits off to each customer only in the *Prod* stage.

-This scenario is based on [scenario #2](#scenario-2---git--based-deployments-using-build-environments).
+This option is based on [option #2](#option-2---git--based-deployments-using-build-environments).
 Once the PR to *main* is approved and merged:

 1. A *build* pipeline is triggered to spin up a new *Build environment* and run unit tests for *dev* stage.
-When tests are complete, a *release* pipeline is triggered to upload the content to a *Build environment*, run scripts to change some of the configuration, adjust the configuration to *dev* stage, and then use Fabric’s [Update item definition](/rest/api/fabric/core/items/update-item) APIs to upload the files into the Workspace.
+When tests are complete, a *release* pipeline is triggered.
+This pipeline can upload the content to a *Build environment*, run scripts to change some of the configuration, adjust the configuration to *dev* stage, and then use Fabric’s [Update item definition](/rest/api/fabric/core/items/update-item) APIs to upload the files into the Workspace.
-1. After this process is complete, including ingesting data and approval from release managers, the next *build* and *release* pipelines for *test* stage can kick off, in a process similar to that described in the first step.
+1. After this process is complete, including ingesting data and approval from release managers, the next *build* and *release* pipelines for *test* stage can kick off.
+This process is similar to that described in the first step.
 For *test* stage, other automated or manual tests might be required after the deployment, to validate the changes are ready to be release to *Prod* stage in high-quality.
-1. Once all tests have passed and the approval process is complete, the deployment to *Prod* customers can start.
+1. Once all tests pass and the approval process is complete, the deployment to *Prod* customers can start.
 Each customer has its own release with its own parameters, so that its specific configuration and data connection can take place in the relevant customer’s workspace.
 The configuration change can happen through scripts in a *build* environment, or using APIs post deployment.
 All releases can happen in parallel as they aren't related nor dependent of each other.

 #### When should you consider using option #4?